 CSLB #1073586

-Culver City's coastal proximity creates the humidity-related HVAC issues common throughout the Westside: evaporator coil moisture loading, drain system maintenance requirements, and outdoor unit corrosion considerations.
-The area also experiences more temperature inversions than inland neighborhoods—conditions where cool marine air sits below warmer air at higher elevations—which can affect outdoor unit heat rejection efficiency.
-We account for coastal design conditions in all Culver City system sizing.
+Culver City’s coastal proximity creates humidity-related issues common throughout the Westside, such as evaporator coil moisture loading and drain system maintenance requirements.
+We also see outdoor unit corrosion from salt air and temperature inversions that can affect heat rejection efficiency.
+We account for these coastal design conditions in all our system sizing.

 Common Mistakes We See